Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Experimental Setup

 The open-source codes and corresponding suggested settings of comparing methods are adopted.
 The hyper-parameters of them are as follows.
 Specifically, the trade-off coefficient $\gamma$ of IDEC and DEMVC is 0.1.
 For BMVC, $r$ is 5, $\beta$ is 0.003, $\gamma$ is 0.01, $\lambda$ is $10^{-5}$, and the length of code is 128.
 For MVC-LFA, Gaussian kernel is used and $\lambda$ is $2^3$.
-The neighbor size and $\epsilon^{(v)}$ of COMIC is 10 and 0.9, respectively.
+For GMC, $k$ and $\lambda$ are empirically set to 15 and 1.
 The SPL controlling parameter $\lambda^{(v)}$ of SAMVC is set to add $15\%$ examples from each view in each iteration.
-For PVC, the alignment rate is $100\%$ and $\lambda$ is 100.
+For CDIMC-net, the graph embedding parameter $\alpha$ is set to 0.0001.
+Since the released codes of DAMC and CDIMC-net can not handle the dataset with six views, we extended them to test their performance.
+The implementation settings of EAMC, SiMVC, and CoMVC come from https://github.com/DanielTrosten/mvc.